wrightben/texas-holdem/MD/Texas Holdem App.md

 ### Manual Play w/ app assistance
 * Peer-network design allows for individual entry and tracking of hand results and betting.

 Everyone downloads the app.
 A session is created.
-Each player can record his cards and his bets, and track the game session in real time.
+Each player can record his cards and his bets, be notified of their turn to bet, and track the game session in real time.
 It's manual play with computer assistance.